 The report, written by a team led by Dr. Robert W. Yeh, described in detail the study protocols, including “the use of primary efficacy analysis that summarized continuous variables by standard deviation and used Fisher’s exact test of categorical variables, T-distributions, and binary outcomes.”

 You knew the plane was on the ground, right?

-You knew it because jumping from a plane is an activity we assume to be done from thousands of feet in the sky.
+You knew it because jumping from a plane is an activity we assume to be done from thousands of feet in the air.
 Therefore, if our test plane was where we presumed it to be, those who jumped without parachutes would surely die.
-You smelled something fishy, so you fact-checked your assumptions and sure enough, the test altitude of the plane from which everyone jumped was zero.
+You smelled something fishy, so you fact-checked your assumptions and sure enough, you found in the footnotes that the test altitude of the plane from which everyone jumped was zero.

 Now everyone gets it.

 Instead of a real study of parachutes, this was an exercise designed to illustrate what happens when people skim study results without looking at the details.
 The study’s principal author said to properly assess the value of a study we have to understand the fine print.
 Easier said than done, sure, but here’s a pro tip: When presented with a study, take two minutes to look at how it was done before getting worked up about the findings.

 The greatest danger for decision-makers is when commissioned studies are deliberately designed to produce desired results, then costumed in the regalia of pseudoscience.